eweix/drafts/content/books/butler_parable-of-the-talents.md

 date: 2023-08-04
 ---

 If [[books/butler_parable-of-the-sower|Parable of the Sower]] was haunting, then Parable of the Talents was terrifying.
+It's a book about Lauren's work with Earthseed in the midst of the regression of "Christian America."
+It hits too close to home right now.